gburd/greg.burd.me/content/posts/dbsql/index.md

 Dr Richard Hipp has a different style for C programming, one that is just as good as anyone else's.
 One that fits him, but is entirely different from what I'd seen in Berkeley DB, *BSD, or even GNU projects like GCC.
-That's something interesting about C progrmming -- style is up to the programmer, the compiler is ambiguous to human differences of opinion related to style.
+That's something interesting about C programming -- style is up to the programmer, the compiler is ambiguous to human differences of opinion.

 I wanted Sleepycat to have a SQL layer on top of Berkeley DB, but I wanted to do it in a way that Keith and Margo and the rest of the team would admire and be